frehner/modern-guide-to-packaging-js-library/README.md

       "import": "index.js",
       "require": "index.cjs",
       "default": "index.js"
+    },
+    "./package.json": "./package.json"
   }
 }
-}
 ```

 Import things to know about the `exports` field:

 - `"."` indicates the default entry for your package.
-You can additionally have named things like `"./package.json": "./package.json"` or even folders and wildcards like `"./*": "./dist/*"`
-- The resolution happens from **top to bottom** and stops as soon as a matching field is found; if you have a more specific field but it is lower in the order, then it won't get matched!
-Because of that, the order of entries is very important.
+- The resolution happens from **top to bottom** and stops as soon as a matching field is found; the order of entries is very important.
 - `types` should always come first, and helps TypeScript find the types file
 - `default` should always be last, and is meant as a fallback
-- The `module` field is an "unofficial" field that is supported by bundlers like Webpack and Rollup, with the goal of de-deplicating your library when it is both `require`-d and `import`-ed by a developer and/or a developer's dependencies.
+- The `module` field is an "unofficial" field that is supported by bundlers like Webpack and Rollup.
 It should come before `import` and `require`, and point to an `esm`-only bundle - which can be the same as your original `esm` bundle if it's purely `esm`.
 For a deeper dive, read more [here](https://github.com/webpack/webpack/issues/11014#issuecomment-641550630), [here](https://github.com/webpack/webpack/issues/11014#issuecomment-643256943), and [here](https://github.com/rollup/plugins/pull/540#issuecomment-692078443).

 If a bundler or environment understands the `exports` field, then the `package.json`'s top-level `main`, `types`, `module`, and `browser` fields are ignored, as `exports` supersedes those fields.